CinRC/Exercises-on-CCS-CCSK-and-RCCS/exercises_0/main.md

     that means:

     - Tell pandoc to process main.md (the `$<` parameter, which denotes in makefile the source we need to construct what we are constructing),
-    - using XeLaTeX xelatex as the pdf engine,
+    - using XeLaTeX as the pdf engine,
     - using info.md for the metadatas,
     - using citeproc (which is a filter that process the bibliographical references),
     - setting the date to be the value returned by the command `date "+%B %e, %Y"` (so, the current date, formatted nicely),